 It’s definitely an understatement to say that London is a bit of a pub city.
-Sure, we may love our cocktails bars, but the pub is as much a part of our daily lives as our local coffee shop, Greggs, or Tesco.
+Sure, we may love our cocktail bars, but the pub is as much a part of our daily lives as our local coffee shop, Greggs, or Tesco.
 And with over 3,000 to choose from, it would take over ten years to try them all.
 And that’s only if you drank in a different pub every single night.
 So how to know where to go, for the most picture-perfect surroundings, and delicious drinks?
 Well, we’ve done the hard work for you!
 Here are our picks for the prettiest pubs in all of London, presented in no particular order.

 But this isn’t just a roundup of flower-fronted, ultra-modern, swanky pubs.
 I reckon that a gorgeous, albeit rough-around-the-edges pub can be just as pretty as one that’s festooned in flowers.
 After all, beauty is in the eye of the beholder – or beer-holder.